 A new tobacco product that’s already popular overseas could overtake e-cigarettes in the United States.

-New research from San Diego State University predicts that “heat-not-burn” tobacco products could soon be flooding American markets.
+New from San Diego State University predicts that “heat-not-burn” tobacco products could soon be flooding American markets.

 The authors warn that policymakers, anti-tobacco advocates, and the healthcare community need to be prepared for action when the products arrive.